JoeyHou/Nerve/README.md

 # Nerve
-A live stream iOS app &amp; My first attempt to build an app
+A live stream iOS app & My first attempt to build an app The live stream part of this app uses an open-source API called Agora.